k-sink/MACHexplorer/README.md

 <br></br>

 The leaflet map **"USGS Station Locations"** displays the sites listed in the **"Selected Sites"** table and updates as filtering criterion are changed.
 The blue points represent the USGS stream gauging station locations.
 The default base map is *OpenStreetMap*, which includes geographical features such as roads, buildings, and trails.
 The basemap can be changed to *EsriTopo*, which provides labelled topographic contours and hillshade.
-Basin delineations can be toggled on and off by checking the *Basin Delineations* box. can be displayed by clicking the checkbox (*Figure 7*).
+Basin delineations can be toggled on and off by checking the *Basin Delineations* box (*Figure 7*).
 The polygons represent the basin drainage area.

 <img width="3213" height="1646" alt="Image" src="https://github.com/user-attachments/assets/d64002b3-1799-4f74-85f0-09d1238448fb" />
 <i>Figure 7: USGS stream gauging site locations along with basemap options.</i>